amstalks/space-threads/README.md

 <ul>
   <li>As an Aspiring Writer: I want to write and publish stories: To share my creativity with the community.</li>
   <li>As a Participating Writer: I want to collaborate with others: To co-author stories and learn from fellows.</li>
-  <li>As a Learning Writer: I want to receive reviews and comments: To improve my skills and connect with readers.</li>
+  <li>As a Learning Writer: I want to receive reviews and comments: To improve myself and connect with readers.</li>
   <li>As a Reader and Enthusiast: I want to browse a diverse library of stories: So I can discover new authors.</li>
   <li>As a Critical Reader: I want to leave comments and feedback: To engage with authors and fellow readers.</li>
   <li>As an Administrator: I want to manage user accounts: To ensure a safe and enjoyable platform experience.</li>